 When does my license expire?

-The due date for license renewal is the last day of the month in which a birth date falls pursuant to the Division’s biennial birth date renewal system.
+The due date for license renewal is the last day of the month in which a birth date falls pursuant to the biennial birth date renewal system administered by the Tennessee Department of Health Board of Respiratory Care (TDHBRC).
 The due date is contained on the renewal document designated as the expiration date.

 How do I renew my license?

 - Internet Renewals: Individuals may apply for renewal and pay the necessary fees via the Internet.
-The application to renew can be accessed at www.tennesseeanytime.org
+The application to renew can be accessed below.

 - Paper Renewals: For individuals who have not renewed their license online via the Internet, a renewal application form will be mailed to each individual licensed by the Board to the last address provided to the Board.
 Failure to receive such notification does not relieve the licensee from the responsibility of meeting all requirements for renewal.